Download and print as a PDF (1MB pdf)

 Breastfeeding in the first few days

-Establishing breast feeding can be really challenging.
+Establishing breast feeding takes time.
 Your baby may want to feed very frequently and this can feel really hard especially when you are very tired, during the night and if your nipples are sore.
 We are here to help support you during this time to establish breastfeeding, both on the post natal wards and at home.
-This leaflet offers some useful tips and practical advice about breastfeeding in the first few days that we hope you will find useful.
+This booklet offers some useful tips and practical advice about breastfeeding in the first few days that we hope you will find useful.

 Frequency of Feeding